tensorush/tensorush.github.io/content/cso.md

 tags = ["future", "software"]
 +++

-Key disruptive technologies that will shape the computational future of social order.
+Disruptive tech that will shape the computational future of social order.

 <!-- more -->

-a) Blockchain
+## 1) Blockchain

 In essence, blockchain has the potential to eliminate all mediation in society enacted by centrally-governed, trust-establishing third parties, namely: social, financial, judicial, academic and political institutions.